Louisa Adams

-She was the only foreign-born first lady of the United States until 2017, when Melania Trump became first lady.
 Her tenure as first lady is not as well studied as other parts of her life, due to her reclusiveness and the limited records she kept at the time.
 Still, she is generally rated in the upper half of first ladies by historians.

 Early life (1775–1788)

 Louisa Catherine Johnson was born in London on February 12, 1775.
 She was the second daughter of American merchant Joshua Johnson and Englishwoman Catherine Nuth.
 The Johnsons were an influential family in American politics, with Louisa's paternal uncle Thomas Johnson being one of the signers of the 1774 Continental Association.
 Little is known of her mother's life prior to her marriage.
 Louisa's parents may have only married ten years after her birth, potentially making Louisa the only first lady of the United States to be born out of wedlock.
 She lived a comfortable life as a child in which all of her needs were seen to.

 Louisa's father supported American independence, and the Johnsons left England in 1778 in response to the American Revolutionary War.
 They moved to Nantes, France, where they lived for the next five years.
 While in France, Louisa attended a Catholic boarding school.
 She performed well in school, becoming proficient in music and literature, and she learned to speak French fluently.
 She also practiced Catholicism.
 Such was her immersion in French that she was later forced to relearn English.
 She was also versed in Greek and Latin.
 The Johnsons lived in luxury, even when they did not have the financial means to do so.
 Their home in France was a mansion that came to be known as "The Temple of Taste".

 The Johnsons returned to England and settled in Tower Hill, while Louisa was placed in a London boarding school.
 She was teased for her French mannerisms, and the Catholicism that she had learned in France caused conflict with her Anglican religious education in England.
 Her self-esteem suffered, and she kept a distance from her peers.
 She was sent to be educated by John Hewlett, an Anglican minister and a family friend of the Johnsons.
 Hewlett became a strong influence on her upbringing, encouraging her intellectualism.
 The Johnsons suffered financially in 1788, and she was pulled out of school to be educated by a governess.